brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-1.md

 So that's the generic webmention-ization process I followed, *but* keep in mind that all it does is start fetching your webmentions for you out on webmention.io.
 The nitty-gritty yet to come is when *you* subsequently fetch them *from* webmention.io and make them actually appear on *your* site.
 How you can do it varies from SSG to SSG, hence this series.

 We'll start with Eleventy in [Part 2](/posts/2020/04/webmentions-three-ssgs-2/), move on to Hugo in [Part 3](/posts/2020/04/webmentions-three-ssgs-3/), and get to Gatsby in [Part 4](/posts/2020/04/webmentions-three-ssgs-4/).
-That'll be followed in the conclusion, [Part 5](/posts/2020/04/webmentions-three-ssgs-5/), with a wrap-up---**and** that previously referenced bibliography for the series.
+That'll be followed in the conclusion, [Part 5](/posts/2020/04/webmentions-three-ssgs-5/), with a wrap-up --- **and** that previously referenced bibliography for the series.

 I'd urge you to read them in order so as to get the whole picture, **but** I surely understand you may want to read about only the SSG you're using.
 If so, maybe you could skim the other two and spend most of your time on the part that interests you most, but I still think it would be best to skim/read *in order*, if possible.